-Offical Army Register of the Volunteer Force Olde Soldier Books Inc and Ron R. Van sickle Military Books, 1987 VREF 973.741 U
+Official Army Register of the Volunteer Force Olde Soldier Books Inc and Ron R. Van Sickle Military Books, 1987 VREF 973.741 U

 History and Roster of Maryland Volunteers, War of 1861-5 by Wilmer, L. A. Et al, Family Line Publications, 1987 and 1990 VREF 973.745 W